jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-global-infrastructure/README.md

 They both use the AWS global network and its edge locations around the world and Both services integrate with AWS Shield for DDoS protection.

-- **CloudFront** is a Content Delivery Network and it improves the performance of cacheable content (such as images, videos, static files) and the content is served at the edge.
+**CloudFront** is a Content Delivery Network and it improves the performance of cacheable content (such as images, videos, static files) and the content is served at the edge.

+- CloudFront uses Edge Locations to cache content
+- CloudFront is designed to handle HTTP protocol
+- CloudFront uses multiple sets of dynamically changing IP addresses to route traffic to your origin.
+- CloudFront pricing is mainly based on data transfer out and HTTP requests

-- **AWS Global Accelerator** has no caching, it proxies the packets by using the edge location and the internal network to have more speed.
+**AWS Global Accelerator** has no caching, it proxies the packets by using the edge location and the internal network to have more speed.
 Improves performance for a wide range of applications over TCP or UDP.

+- Global Accelerator uses Edge Locations to find an optimal pathway to the nearest regional endpoint.
+- Global Accelerator will provide you a set of static IP addresses as a fixed entry point to your applications.
+- Global Accelerator Pricing: it charges a fixed hourly fee and an incremental charge over your standard Data Transfer rates, also called a Data Transfer-Premium fee (DT-Premium).
+- Global Accelerator is best used for both HTTP and non-HTTP protocols such as TCP and UDP.
 - Good for HTTP use cases that require static IP addresses and Good for HTTP use cases that required deterministic, fast regional failover.

 ## AWS Outposts